fz172/fanfly/_posts/2024-01-11-taillight.md

 ![light](/assets/img/20240111/tail_light.jpg)

-I've done soldering at Arudino level before, but this is the first time I use crimper to connect wires.
+I've done soldering at Arduino level before, but this is the first time I use crimper to connect wires.
 I wanted to make sure I absolutely do everything in the right way, so this is a bit of learning process for me.